San Mateo Peñasco

 San Mateo Peñasco is a town and municipality in Oaxaca in south-western Mexico.
-The municipality covers an area of 155.65 km².
+The municipality covers an area of 155.65 km2.

 It is part of the Tlaxiaco District in the south of the Mixteca Region.

-As of 2005, the municipality had a total population of 1732.
+As of 2005, the municipality had a total population of 1,732.

 History

 The history of this town is unknown the only history data we know about this town is the construction of the temple of San Mateo Peñasco in the XVII.

-Weather and Flora
+Geography

 The Predominant weather in this town is moderate with rains during summer also the winds depend on the time during the season.
 Ocotes, encinos are found in the flora of San Mateo Peñasco.
 Most of the vegetation in this region is tropical.